BenthicSubstrateMapping/PyHum/docs/_build/html/_sources/modules.rst.txt

 **rmshadows**: read output **correct**, and remove dark shadows in scans caused by shallows, shorelines, and attenuation of acoustics with distance

-**texture**: read radiometrically corrected Humminbird data (output from **correct**), perform a textural analysis using the spectral method of Buscombe et al (forthcoming) and produce some rudimentary plots
+**texture2**: read radiometrically corrected Humminbird data (output from **correct**), perform a textural analysis using the spectral method of Buscombe et al (forthcoming) and produce some rudimentary plots

 **map**: script to generate a point cloud (X,Y,sidescan intensity), save it to ascii format file, grid it and make a raster overlay for a kml file for google-earth